azambranog/projectCleaningData/README.md

 * 9) join both sets into s single tidy set
 * 10) order the tody set by subject and activity only becuase it looks nicer :-)
 * 11) write the tidy set into  txt and csv format (just cuz it is nice to have two formats)

+NOTE: THE SCRIPT WORKS AS LONG AS YOU GET THE DATA IN THE SAME WORKING DIRECTORY